Delightful Adventures

 When this is done, the pasta absorbs the sauce as it sits and then ends up dry and not very saucy.

-If you do want to make this meal in advance of serving it, you can do so by pre-making the sauce (see above), and refrigerating until you’re ready to use it.
+If you do want to make this meal in advance of serving it, you can do so by pre-making the sauce (see above), and refrigerating it until you're ready to use it.

 Garnishes and Side Ideas